vidstack/player/apps/site/src/routes/docs/player/getting-started/styling.md

 ## Media CSS Variables

-Here's a reference table that displays all the media CSS variables that are set on the `vds-media-ui` element.
+Here's a reference table that displays all the media CSS variables that are set on the `<vds-media>` element.

 <script>